Did you ever use some weird class like

 element.dataset.bar = 'Fuu?';

-As you can see, we can easily overwrite data attributes, or even add new ones!
+As you can see, we can easily overwrite data attributes and even add new values!

 Magic powers and trust me, you will use this quite often.